pagkly/Zed/Investopedia3/Equation of Exchange Definition.md

 Equation of Exchange Definition
 ## What Is the Equation of Exchange?

-The equation of exchange is an economic identity that shows the relationship between money supply, the [velocity of money](https://www.investopedia.com/terms/v/velocity.asp), the [price level](https://www.investopedia.com/terms/p/price_level.asp), and an index of expenditures.
-English classical economist [John Stuart Mill](https://www.investopedia.com/terms/j/john-stuart-mill.asp) derived the equation of exchange, based on earlier ideas of David Hume.
+The equation of exchange is an economic identity that shows the relationship between money supply, the [[velocity of money]](https://www.investopedia.com/terms/v/velocity.asp), the [[price level]](https://www.investopedia.com/terms/p/price_level.asp), and an index of expenditures.
+English classical economist [[John Stuart Mill]](https://www.investopedia.com/terms/j/john-stuart-mill.asp) derived the equation of exchange, based on earlier ideas of David Hume.
 It says that the total amount of money that changes hands in the economy will always equal the total money value of the goods and services that change hands in the economy.

 ### Key Takeaways